 Category Requirements Shall meet all requirements per manufacturer's specifications and this Irrigation System table.
 Irrigation system and its related components shall be planned and Design designed to allow for proper installation, management and maintenance.
-Required for: Dedicated Landscape a) All non-residential irrigated landscapes of 1,000 s.f. - 5,000 s.f.
+Required for landscapes > 5,000 s.f., except single family residential.Required for: Dedicated Landscape a) All non-residential irrigated landscapes of 1,000 s.f. - 5,000 s.f.
 Water Meter All residential irrigated landscapes equal ≥ 5,000 s.f.
-Automatic Irrigation Required for irrigation scheduling, utilizing evapotranspiration or soil Controllers moisture sensor data utilizing non-volatile memory A pressure regulating device is required if the water pressure is below Pressure regulator or exceeds the recommended pressure of the specified irrigation devices. a.
+Automatic Irrigation Required for irrigation scheduling, utilizing evapotranspiration or soil Controllers moisture sensor data utilizing non-volatile memory .
+A pressure regulating device is required if the water pressure is below Pressure regulator or exceeds the recommended pressure of the specified irrigation devices. a.
 Integral or auxiliary, required to suspend or alter irrigation operation during unfavorable weather conditions. b.
 Flow sensors that detect high flow conditions due to system damage or malfunction are required: for all non-residential Sensors landscapes and residential landscapes ≥ 5,000 s.f.
 Required for each hydrozone.
 Where feasible, trees shall be placed on Separate Valve separate valves from shrubs, groundcovers and turf.
 Irrigation system shall be designed to prevent runoff, low head Water Waste drainage, overspray, or other similar conditions.
-Sprinkler heads shall be selected based on a distribution uniformity low quarter of 0.65 or higher using the protocol defined in American Society of Agricultural and Biological Engineers'/International Code Council's Type of Irrigation (ASABE/ICC) 802-2014 "Landscaped Irrigation Sprinkler and Emitter hardware Standard.
-Required in mulched areas T 1 T Required in areas with slope > 25% Low-volume Irrigation Required within 24 inches of a non-permeable surface Required in any narrow or irregularly shaped areas that are less than ten (10) feet in width in any direction.
-Average Irrigation Systems shall be designed, maintained and managed to meet or exceed Efficiency average landscape Irrigation efficiency of 70%.
-Limited to between 8:00 p.m. and 10:00 a.m., unless unfavorable weather Irrigation Times prevents it or renders irrigation unnecessary.
-Irrigation outside the normal designated window is allowed for auditing and system maintenance only.
+Sprinkler heads and other emission devices shall be selected based on what is appropriate for the plant type within that hydrozone.
+Sprinkler heads shall be selected based on a distribution uniformity low quarter of 0.65 or higher using the protocol defined in American Society of Agricultural and Biological Engineers' / International Code Council's Type of Irrigation (ASABE/ICC) 802-2014 "Landscaped Irrigation Sprinkler and Emitter hardware Standard.
+Low volume Imigation Required in mulched areas Low-volume Irrigation Required in areas with slope > 25%